pinbo/SNP_Primer_Pipeline/README.md

 Change the software paths, blast contig names and locations etc accordingly.

 The "bin" folder has all the scripts for each step and softare primer3 and muscle in case your system does not have them.

-# Main Changes
-- 06/05/2017 Added step to design both CAPS and dCAPS primers using the restriction enzyme list from NEB.
-- 05/14/2017 Added steps to check restriciton enzymes for CAPS marker design.
-- Added ploidy parameter for wheat species in different ploidy.

 # Acknowledgements
 I borrowed ideas from the polymarker scripts (https://github.com/TGAC/bioruby-polyploid-tools), a great tool for Genome Specific KASPar design in polyploid species.
 Thanks to the author of Polymarker.